WSU-kduncan/ceg3120-elizabethrw/Project5/README.md

 README.md Documentation - Part 2
 ---
 1. Configured file by using the command "sudo vim /etc/hosts".
 At the bottom of the file, entered the private IP address of each instance followed by the hostname of the instance.
-Here is an example for what the webServ2Host /etc/hosts file looked like:
+Here is an example for what the proxy additions to the /etc/hosts looked like:

 10.0.0.8 proxy